Neural integration for constitutive equations using small data: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

 Increase in computational power and large availability of data has recently brought to a transformative focus in mechanics towards data-driven models.
-Mainly based on deep learning algorithms, these approaches represent a promising set of tools for addressing open challenges in solid mechanics and material science \citep[see, without being exhaustive,][]{ghaboussi1998new,lefik2003artificial,yun2008new,masi2021thermodynamics,yin2022interfacing,flaschel2023automated,cueto2023thermodynamics,peirlinck2024automated,linden2023neural,tran2020active}.
+Mainly based on deep learning algorithms, these approaches represent a promising set of tools for addressing open challenges in solid mechanics and material science (see, without being exhaustive, \citep{ghaboussi1998new,lefik2003artificial,yun2008new,masi2021thermodynamics,yin2022interfacing,flaschel2023automated,cueto2023thermodynamics,peirlinck2024automated,linden2023neural,tran2020active}).
 Within this framework, data-driven approaches have increasingly been explored to overcome the limitations associated with the traditional constitutive modelling paradigm that builds upon the development of material models, which tend to follow iterative calibrations and ongoing adjustments of evolution equations of state variables \citep{coleman1967thermodynamics,maugin2015saga}.
 This process usually relies on only a few experimental observations for any new given material.
-Instead, data-driven approaches aim to learn directly from observations, thus overcoming the necessity for subjective human's trial-and-error calibration \citep[for a review, we refer to][]{peng2021multiscale,dornheim2023neural}.
+Instead, data-driven approaches aim to learn directly from observations, thus overcoming the necessity for subjective human's trial-and-error calibration (for a review, we refer to, \citep{peng2021multiscale,dornheim2023neural}).

-Further motivated by the need of developing models that respect established physical principles, recent developments have given rise to a wealth of methods we now refer to as physics-informed machine learning \citep[see][]{karniadakis2021physics}.
-This new class of data-driven approaches enables to leverage prior knowledge stemming from physics, such as thermodynamics, by devising appropriate architectures that enforce constraints, resulting in enhanced generalisation and extrapolation capabilities \citep[see \emph{e.g.}][]{masialert}.
+Further motivated by the need of developing models that respect established physical principles, recent developments have given rise to a wealth of methods we now refer to as physics-informed machine learning (see \citep{karniadakis2021physics}).
+This new class of data-driven approaches enables to leverage prior knowledge stemming from physics, such as thermodynamics, by devising appropriate architectures that enforce constraints, resulting in enhanced generalisation and extrapolation capabilities (see \emph{e.g.} \citep{masialert}).